 Geography

 Panama is located in Central America, bordering both the Caribbean Sea and the Pacific Ocean, between Colombia and Costa Rica.
 By 1999, Panama controlled the Panama Canal that links the North Atlantic Ocean via the Caribbean Sea with the North Pacific Ocean.
-A nearly impenetrable jungle forms the gap between Panama and Colombia.
-It creates a break in the Pan-American Highway, which otherwise forms a complete road from Alaska to Patagonia.

 Language